Hearing Loss (cont.)

 - Ménière disease - A disease that affects hearing and balance.
 It is usually associated with tinnitus (ringing in the ears).
-It has a gradual onset and often progresses to deafness and severe vertigo.
-The cause is unknown.
+It has a gradual onset and

 - Acoustic neuroma - A tumor in the auditory nerve.
 Usually associated with ringing in the ears.

 - Infections, include some occurring during pregnancy and soon after birth in neonates.

 - Aging (presbycusis)